Gageperrin/it-notes/it-topics/cissp.md

 ![Bell-LaPadula Model](https://media.geeksforgeeks.org/wp-content/uploads/20200709152516/BellLaPadula.png)

-The Bell-LaPadula model consists of three principles:
+The Bell-LaPadula model is focused on confidentiality and consists of three principles:
 1. Simple security property - "no read up" - you cannot access data at a higher security level
-2. Star property - "no write down" - data cannot move from more secure to less secure environments.
+2. Star/Confinement property - "no write down" - data cannot move from more secure to less secure environments
+3. Discretionary Security property - a system uses an access matrix to enforce access control

-3. Strong star property - A subject should only be able to read or write at their layer
+A strong star property indicates that a subject should only be able to read or write at their layer

 ![Biba Model](https://media.geeksforgeeks.org/wp-content/uploads/20200709152715/Biba.png)

-The Biba model focuses on data integrity:
+The Biba model focuses on data integrity and inverts the Bell-LaPadula model:
 1. Simple integrity property - "no read down" - you cannot depend on data with a lower level of integrity
 2. Star property - "no write up" - you cannot write to data that is has a higher integrity level than yours
 3. Invocation property - Data cannot be sent to someone with a higher layer of integrity

+In both models, simple properties are always about reading while star properties are always about writing.
+Each properties also implies the opposite oppoeration (e.g. no write down implies write up allowed).

 The Lipner implementation combines these two models.